XerxesDGreat/XerxesDGreat.github.io/_posts/2015-05-07-adding-some-disk-space.md

 title: Adding Some Disk Space
 date: 2015-05-07
 category: Thoughts
+tags:
+- raid
+- backup
+- crashplan
-tags: raid, backup, CrashPlan, external hard drive
+- external hard drive
 ---

 I'm sure we all have one of those "there is NO WAY I could possibly use that much hard disk space" moments, and I'm sure